Guidelines for Freelance Writers

 Stories with tension, contradictions, conflict, and journeys with ups and downs, are preferred.

 Each article should have a title, the main body of the story, ended with a short bio of the interview subject.

 For the main body the story, section dividers or section titles are recommended to divide the article into logical parts for a better reading experience.

 The main story should be written in first person with “I” being the interview subject.

 At the end of the story, the short bio of the interview subject should be in third-person point of view.
 The name of the interview subject, if permitted by the interview subject, should be disclosed in this section.

 The basic principle for all our writings is, first of all, to avoid abusive, vulgar, offensive, racist, anti-social, threatening or harassing content.

-Within our best practice, a story should go between 800 and 1,500 words.
+Within our best practice, a story should be around 1,500-2,000 words.
 However, this can be flexible in certain cases depending on the type of story you are capturing.

 6. Content Style Guide

 Please refer to this link for Our Life Logs’ Content Style Guide.
 We expect our freelance writers to conform to our standard of clarity and formality as defined in the Guide.